 Several studies have found that among women with BRCA1 or BRCA2 gene mutations, heavy coffee consumption is associated with significantly reduced breast cancer risk.
 However, a 2013 study reported that increased breast cancer risk was found for BRCA1 mutation carriers who were heavy coffee drinkers.
 The effect of coffee consumption on breast cancer risk depends in part on her CYP1A2 genotype, whether or not she is a BRCA carrier.
 The CYP1A2 gene plays a crucial role in the metabolism of both estrogen and coffee.
 Like BRCA1 and BRCA2 mutations, a woman's CYP1A2 genotype can only be determined through genetic testing and this testing is not normally performed.
 Regular heavy coffee consumption increases the expression of the CYP1A2 gene, which encodes a member of the cytochrome P450 family of enzymes.
 Coffee has been found to protect C-allele carriers against breast cancer by reducing breast volume.
 Coffee consumption has also been shown to slow the growth of ER+ tumors in women with the CYP1A2*1F A/A genotype.

 One Swedish study found that coffee consumption was associated with a reduction in the risk of breast cancer for lean women, whereas it appeared to have the opposite effect in heavy women.
 Studies that have attempted to study the possible influence of coffee consumption on risk of breast cancer according to menopausal status have produced conflicting results.
 Heavy coffee drinking has variously been reported to increase, reduce or have no association with breast cancer risk among premenopausal women.
 Coffee has been linked to reduced breast cancer risk or no association with risk in postmenopausal women.
+However, preliminary evidence suggests that coffee consumption could increase risk among women who previously used hormone replacement therapy (HRT).

-Studies that have attempted to study the possible influence of coffee consumption on risk of breast cancer according to hormone receptor status have also produced inconsistent results.
+Studies that have attempted to determine the possible influence of coffee consumption on risk of breast cancer according to hormone receptor status have also produced inconsistent results.
 Several studies have reported results that are suggestive of a possible association between heavy coffee drinking and increased risk of ER- breast cancer in premenopausal women.
-However, several studies have reported that coffee drinking is associated with reduced risk of ER- breast cancer in postmenopausal women.
+However, other studies have reported that coffee drinking is associated with reduced risk of ER- breast cancer in postmenopausal women.
 One Swedish study specifically reported that coffee consumption is associated with reduced risk of ER+/PR- disease.

 Regularly consuming at least two cups of coffee per day might increase the effectiveness of tamoxifen treatment, according to recent research.